jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 * You see it across a week, however your culture defines weekends and weekdays; Friday nights out, Sunday nights in.
 * And you see it across a year, driven by that same sun: the seasons, and the layers we’ve added on top—holidays, festivals, school breaks, and all the rituals that divide our time into meaning.

-In the visualization below, I layer these temporal components—daily, weekly, and yearly—on top of each other to approximate the kinds of cycles that appear in real time series.
+In the visualization below, I multiply these temporal components—daily, weekly, and yearly—to approximate the kinds of cycles that appear in real time series.
 Conceptually, it’s similar to seasonal–trend decomposition (like STL), where a signal is separated into trend and seasonal components for analysis or forecasting.
 The difference is that here I’m composing those cycles from the ground up rather than decomposing observed data.

 {{< seasonality-vis >}}